mtgjson/mtgjson-website/CONTRIBUTING.md

 We like to keep our history as clearly labeled as possible.
 Here are some examples of PR title formats we appreciate but are not strict about:

 - `issue/123: Fixed bug`: "issue" is a branch which a PR handles something where an issue was opened
-- `no-issue/documentation_updates: Updated README`: "no-issue" is branch which a PR handles something with no open issue
+- `NS/documentation_updates: Updated README`: "NS" is a branch which a PR handles something with no open issue

 Be sure to squash all commits and remove any commit messages that are unclear.
 Keep the commit title exact and concise.